KeePass vs Bitwarden: A Comparison of Free Password Managers20 Nov 2018

 It’s been nearly 2 years since I originally wrote about How I Manage Passwords with KeePass.
 That blog entry was inspired by Troy Hunt’s post, “The only secure password is one you can’t remember”.
-Using KeePass has been a wonderful experience, and I’m thoroughly convinced that everyone should be using a password manager.
-The ease and security that a password manager provides is way better than anything else you might be doing.
+Using KeePass was a wonderful experience, and I’m thoroughly convinced that everyone should use a password manager.
+The ease of use and level of security a password manager provides is way better than anything else you could do to remember your passwords.
+One of the most common ways a person can be hacked is by reusing the same password on many websites.
+The problem is that if any website has a data breach, all the websites you used that password on are compromised.
+And a password manager solves this problem by using a different password on every site.

 KeePass is a relatively old application.
 KeePass 1 was originally released for Windows XP in 2003, and KeePass 2 came out of beta in 2009.
 It shows - KeePass feels like a Windows application from the early 2000’s.
 (Its icons and toolbar are a bit dated.)
 Although the application itself is old, it’s still actively developed, and remains one of the most popular password managers.
 There are a large number of plugins available and because it’s open source, it’s pretty easy to find a KeePass-compatible application for any device or operating system.

-All in all, KeePass has widespread support for different platforms and plugins.
+All in all, KeePass has widespread support for different platforms and plugins (although you’ll need to figure out how to sync the file to all your devices yourself).
 It’s very mature and also very flexible.
 Although the number of applications and plugins available can be appealing, less technical users might find it confusing and difficult to set up.

 Bitwarden is the new kid on the block, with version 1.0 released near the end of 2016.
-It was designed - from the beginning - to be used in a multi-device environment and sync passwords over the web, providing an open source solution that can compete with other web-based password managers.
-Although KeePass (and its derivatives) are open source, they aren’t web-based so they require additional services or plugins (like Dropbox) to make them sync across different devices.
+It was designed - from the beginning - to be used in a multi-device environment and sync passwords over the web, providing an open source solution that can compete with other internet-native password managers.
+Although KeePass (and its derivatives) are open source, they aren’t designed to operate on the internet so they require additional services (like Dropbox or Google Drive) to make them sync across different devices.
 Bitwarden is an all-inclusive solution, providing a unified experience across every platform.

-I’ve been using Bitwarden for almost a month now, and I’m really happy with it.
-I’m using the browser extension and the android app, and I love how seamless and effortless the experience is.
-Although my experience with KeePass was good, there were minor annoyances here and there - like trying to find the right plugin or fiddling with the browser extension.
+I’ve been using Bitwarden for a̶l̶m̶o̶s̶t̶ ̶a̶ ̶m̶o̶n̶t̶h̶ (update: years) now, and I’m really happy with it.
+I’m using the browser extension and the Android app, and I love how seamless and effortless the experience is.
+Although my experience with KeePass was good, there were minor annoyances here and there – like trying to find the right plugin or fiddling with the browser extension.
 With Bitwarden, all that friction is gone.
 I think the biggest reasons to use KeePass have always been that it’s free (no cost) and open source, so the code can be reviewed for security.
 I think Bitwarden also meets those criteria, and provides a more modern password management solution with none of the drawbacks of KeePass.
 The simplicity of configuring Bitwarden is the nail in the coffin for me, and it was really easy to import my passwords.

 |Includes password generator.||Includes password generator.|